Trémaux tree: Related properties

 Trémaux trees also play a key role in the Fraysseix–Rosenstiehl planarity criterion for testing whether a given graph is planar.
 According to this criterion, a graph $G$ is planar if, for a given Trémaux tree $T$ of $G$, the remaining edges can be placed in a consistent way to the left or the right of the tree, subject to constraints that prevent edges with the same placement from crossing each other.

 In infinite graphs

 Existence

 Not every infinite graph has a normal spanning tree.
 For instance, a complete graph on an uncountable set of vertices does not have one: a normal spanning tree in a complete graph can only be a path, but a path has only a countable number of vertices.
-However, every graph on a countable set of vertices does have a normal spanning tree.
+However, every connected graph on a countable set of vertices does have a normal spanning tree.

 Even in countable graphs, a depth-first search might not succeed in eventually exploring the entire graph, and not every normal spanning tree can be generated by a depth-first search: to be a depth-first search tree, a countable normal spanning tree must have only one infinite path or one node with infinitely many children (and not both).